directus/directus/docs/reference/sdk.md

 The transport responsible for communicating with Directus backend.

-Defaults to an instance of `AxiosTransport` when not creating `Auth` it youself.
+Defaults to an instance of `AxiosTransport` when not creating `Auth` youself.

 #### storage

 The storage responsible for storing authentication and sdk state.

-When not creating `Auth` it youself, defaults to `MemoryStorage` in node.js, and `LocalStorage` in browsers.
+When not creating `Auth` youself, defaults to `MemoryStorage` in node.js, and `LocalStorage` in browsers.

 #### options.mode

 Accepts `cookie` or `json`.

-When in `cookie` mode, the API will set the refresh token in a `httpOnly` secure cookie that can't be accessed from client side JS.
+When in `cookie` mode, the API will set the refresh token in an `httpOnly` secure cookie that can't be accessed from client side JavaScript.
 This is the most secure way to connect to the API from a public front-end website.

 When you can't rely on cookies, or need more control over handling the storage of the cookie (like in node.js), use `json` mode.
-This will return the refresh token like "regular" in the payload.
+This will return the refresh token in the "normal" payload.
 The storage of these tokens are handled by the `storage` implementation.

 Defaults to `cookie` in browsers, `json` in node.js.